100 Notable alumni of

 -

 Friedrich Gottlieb Klopstock was a German poet.
-His best known works are the epic poem Der Messias ("The Messiah") and the poem Die Auferstehung ("The Resurrection"), with the latter set to text in the finale of Gustav Mahler's Symphony No. 2.
+His best known works are the epic poem Der Messias ("The Messiah") and the poem Die Auferstehung ("The Resurrection"), with the latter set to music in the finale of Gustav Mahler's Symphony No. 2.
 One of his major contributions to German literature was to open it up to exploration outside of French models.

 -